 From helicopters to food packaging, movies, sports teams and even a U.S. missile, Native American imagery and mythology have been used to brand and sell merchandise throughout U.S. pop culture for decades.

-"One of the curious things [about the depiction] of American Indians in entertainment is that they are always set in the past, in the 19th Century. ...
-If you are a modern-day Indian you are not authentic."
+"One of the curious things [about the depiction] of American Indians in entertainment is that they are always set in the past, in the 19th century. ...
+If you are a modern-day Indian, you are not authentic."

-The expansive exhibit includes more than 300 items, ranging from a sporty yellow Indian-make motorcycle, a bullet box from the Savage Arms gun company, ads for movies, and scale models of the U.S. military’s Chinook, Kiowa and Apache Longbow helicopters.
+The expansive exhibit includes more than 300 items, ranging from a sporty yellow Indian motorcycle; a bullet box from the Savage Arms gun company; ads for movies; and scale models of the U.S. military’s Chinook, Kiowa and Apache Longbow helicopters.